sara-nl/clouddocs/UvA-20170201/partA.markdown

 ### BONUS _food for brain_

-This section is meant as extra questions that we thought would be nice for you to investigate, and we invite you to do/think about them even after the workshop is finished.
+This section is meant to propose extra questions we thought would be nice for you to investigate.
+We invite you to do/think about them even after the workshop has finished.

 **Bonus:** The HPC Cloud has hundreds of users.
 Many of them have common questions.
 In order to address these we have put together a web site with some documentation for users.
 We call it the HPC Cloud Documentation.
 Do you know the URL of this web site?
 Make sure you find out!

 ### Next: part B
-Now that you completed part A of the Tutorial [UvA HPC course 2017-02-01](.).
+You completed part A of the Tutorial [UvA HPC course 2017-02-01](.).
 Please continue with Tutorial [Part B](partB).

 >**NOTE:**
 >